lyteword/chspurgeon-tod/volume-4/psalm-94.md

 (e) In laying plans which must be disconcerted.

-2\.Let us see what are man's thoughts with regard to religion, and the concerns of a future life.
+2\.
+Let us see what are man's thoughts with regard to religion, and the concerns of a future life.

 (a) What are the thoughts of the heathen world about religion?